Creative Writing Past Faculty

 About

 Paul Muldoon was born in 1951 in County Armagh, Northern Ireland, and educated in Armagh and at the Queen's University of Belfast.
 From 1973 to 1986 he worked in Belfast as a radio and television producer for the British Broadcasting Corporation.
-Since 1987 he has lived in the United States, where he is now Howard G. B. Clark '21 Professor at Princeton University and Founding Chair of the Peter B. Lewis Center for the Arts.
+He moved in 1987 to the United States and joined the faculty of Princeton University in 1990.
+At Princeton, Muldoon was the Howard G. B. Clark '21 University Professor in the Humanities, a professor of creative writing, Founding Chair of the Peter B. Lewis Center for the Arts, and he directed the Princeton Atelier and chaired the Fund for Irish Studies.
 In 2007 he was appointed Poetry Editor of The New Yorker.
 Between 1999 and 2004 he was Professor of Poetry at the University of Oxford, where he is an honorary Fellow of Hertford College.

 Paul Muldoon's main collections of poetry are New Weather (1973), Mules (1977), Why Brownlee Left (1980), Quoof (1983), Meeting The British (1987), Madoc: A Mystery (1990), The Annals of Chile (1994), Hay (1998), Poems 1968-1998 (2001), Moy Sand and Gravel (2002), Horse Latitudes (2006), Maggot (2010), One Thousand Things Worth Knowing (2015), Poems 1968-2014 (2016), and Howdie-Skelp (2021).